15 best music documentaries you can watch on Netflix and Amazon Prime right now

 So you’ve binged all of Stranger Things and watched some pretty awful Adam Sandler comedies on Netflix, but have you checked out the impressive list of music documentaries available on the streaming services?

-So you don’t waste your time flicking through all of them, here’s our pick of the best music documentaries on Netflix and Amazon Prime right now...
+Stuck on ideas over what to watch?
+So you don’t waste your time flicking through endless titles, here’s our pick of the best music documentaries on Netflix and Amazon Prime right now...

 This critically-acclaimed film started out as a behind-the-scenes look at Metallica recording an album, but what happened was an exposé of the strained relationships within the group and their struggles with alcohol abuse.